Ancient Greeks: Everyday Life, Beliefs and Myths

 Thanatos, the God of Death, would reach down and cut a lock of hair from your head, as you died.

-Hermes, the messenger of the gods, would lead you to the
+Hermes, the messenger of the gods, led you to the

-- If your body has been buried, then
+- If your body had been buried, then

-Charon, the ferryman, who would transport you across the river.
+Charon, the ferryman, transported you across the river.